-In this article, I will uncover the value of investing in the Volatility Index as a hedge.
+In this article, I will discuss the value of investing in the Volatility Index as a hedge.
 The Volatility Index is officially called the Chicago Board of Exchange (CBOE) Volatility Index, or the VIX Index (aka VIX) for short.
 The VIX is a real-time market index that tracks the 30-day expected ("implied") volatility of the S&P 500 Index (SPX), using options on the SPX as inputs.
 The VIX is also a forward-looking indicator of market volatility, and is frequently referred to as the "fear index" or "fear gauge," as the index indicates the degree or expected level of uncertainty in the market.

 When the VIX is relatively low, this is an indication of a complacent market.
 When the VIX is relatively high, this is an indication of greater fear and uncertainty in the market.
 As this article covers, the VIX, based on past performance and the underlying principles driving volatility in the index, makes trading VIX products a valuable option for hedging against downside stock market risk.